Coffeelot/cw-prints/README.md

 # Add to qb-core ❗
 Items to add to qb-core>shared>items.lua if you want to used the included item

-NOTE: Currently the field `["unique"]` is set to `true` on all objects.
+> NOTE: Currently the field `["unique"]` is set to `true` on all objects.
 This means after you get the initial stack, if you split it you can't restack again!
 Change these to `false` if you rather want them to stack but risk losing some, as stacking different kinds will make them all one of a kind.

+> Ox Note: If you got ox, you dont need to bother with this since Ox can stack depending on metadata.

 Basically:
 false: